Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Park Port Canaveral

 Located about three miles (5-minute drive) from the cruise terminals, Park Port Canaveral is one of your many options for off-site cruise parking.
-Rates are very fair.
-We found a daily rate of $12.95 plus tax, but there are additional fees tacked on.
-The lot also offers a complimentary shuttle to and from the port.
+We found a daily rate of $12.95 plus tax, but there are discounts available.
+In additional, there are additional taxes and fees you’ll have to pay, but the rate is still considerably less than parking at the port.
+The lot offers a complimentary shuttle to and from the port, which is just a few minutes away.
 Like other lots, Park Port Canaveral charges both for the day of arrival and the day of departure.

 - Cost: $12.95 per day, plus taxes and fees